ulfalizer/readline-and-ncurses/README.md

 ## Features

-Supports seamless and efficient terminal resizing and multibyte/combining/wide characters (wide characters are those that use more than one terminal column).
+Supports seamless and efficient terminal resizing and multibyte/combining/wide characters.
+(Wide characters are those that use more than one terminal column.)

 One of the trickier aspects is that readline does not export the cursor position.
 (It's calculated as part of the default `rl_redisplay()` function.)
 We have to calculate it ourselves to get special characters right.